 When it comes down to it, you’ll be juggling two different contracts with two different companies for one service.

-With Wells Fargo Merchant Services, you’ll get an industry-standard contract length and an early termination fee of $500 to go with it.
+Wells Fargo Merchant Services fees will include an early termination fee of $500 to go with it.

 Wells Fargo offers to “buy out” your existing contract with another merchant account provider in order to win your business—paying a portion or all of your cancellation fee.
 (You can only qualify for this deal if you’re doing at least $100,000 in processing annually.)